NicholasPeretti/sails-react-boilerplate/README.md

 # sails-react-boilerplate
 A very simple and lightweight configuration of SailsJS to speedup your development process.
-This boilerplate provides also al the latest front-end techonologies such as ReactJS and Webpack.
+This boilerplate provides also all the latest front-end techonologies such as ReactJS and Webpack.

-Nevertheless, one of the goals of this project is to keep the poilerplate as simple as possible to allows any developer to customize the boilerplate to fit his own needs.
+Nevertheless, one of the goals of this project is to keep the poilerplate as simple as possible to allow any developer to customize the boilerplate to fit his own needs.

 ## Features